kbase/kbase-ui/README.md

 export PATH=$GEM_HOME/bin:$PATH
 ```

-## macOS with `rbenv`
+#### With `rbenv`

-`rbenv` is a simple tool which allows you to install multiple versions of Ruby, with associated dependencies.
-It offers a couple of advantages over the system Ruby:
+`rbenv` is a simple tool that allows you to install multiple versions of Ruby, with associated dependencies.
+It offers some advantages over the system Ruby:

 - We can use a specific version of Ruby
 - Ruby dependencies (Gems) are installed separate from the system
-- Admin privileges not required.
+- Admin privileges not required

 Using `macports`: